mikigroup/website/gitpod/docs/self-hosted/latest/reference-architecture/_chunks/database.md

 <CloudPlatformToggle id="cloud-platform-toggle-database">
 <div slot="gcp">

-As relational database, we create a [Google Cloud SQL instance](https://cloud.google.com/sql) with MySQL 5.7.
+As a relational database, we create a [Google Cloud SQL instance](https://cloud.google.com/sql) with MySQL 5.7.
 Use the following commands to create the database instance:

 ```
 MYSQL_INSTANCE_NAME=gitpod-mysql